joe-vanleeuwen/theironyard.github.io/source/education/coderdojo/scratch/index.markdown

 To sign up for a class, [check our schedule](#schedule) and reserve a ticket.
 If the class is full, you can sign up for another session or 'register your interest' and we'll add you to the waitlist.

 ---
+#### Volunteer!

+Volunteers allow us to keep these classes free.
+If you're passionate about helping kids learn, jump in!

+<a href="http://eepurl.com/DWo8v" class="button"> Sign up to volunteer!</a>

+---
 #### Greenville class details

 **Day**: Tuesdays